kikass13/CarND-Vehicle-Detection/writeup_template.md

 I tried various combinations of parameters in the classroom.

 * orientations = 9
-* * is suitable enough, hving more directions does not benefit out hog image directly
+* * is suitable enough, hving more directions does not benefit our hog image directly
 * pix_per_cell = 8
 * * same parameter as the one chosen in the classrom, having a small cell-size leads to a stronger discretized hog image, which i found usefull (small cars in a distance)
 * cell_per_block = 2